oscerd/camel-cassandra-example/README.md

 # The route

-This route executes a select all on songs table in the simplex keyspace (only 3 songs are stored in the Cassandra instance at this point), then it executes an insert of one new song and then it executes another select all on the same table of same keyspace logging the result.
+This route executes a select all on songs table in the simplex keyspace (only 3 songs are stored in the songs table at this point), then it executes an insert of one new song and then it executes another select all on the same table of same keyspace logging the result.